zaucy/js-scripts/browser-dom/cE/README.md

 ## cE (createElement)
-cE takes a string similar to a CSS selector and creates an element based on it.
+cE takes a string and creates an element based on it.
+The string format was inspired by CSS selectors. cE will return the created element or an array of elements if there are more than 1 top level elements.
+To ensure you you always get an array prepend single top level strings with `1^`.

 #### Examples
 ```JavaScript